andy840119-Xamarin/xamarin-forms-furigana/README.md

 https://www.nuget.org/packages/Xamarin.Forms.Furigana
 .
 what is furigana :
-the little character on the japanese kanji, let people know now to read it.
+the little character on the japanese kanji, let people know how to read it.
 https://en.wikipedia.org/wiki/Furigana
 .
 Demo :